Kavya2905/IPL-Prediction/README.md

-# IPL-Score Prediction - IIT Madras Competition
+# IPL- IIT Madras Competition

 A program to predict the IPL score using linear regression by giving an InputFile.